Common Misconceptions About Dental Implants in Holistic Practices

 • Minimally invasive practices to conserve tooth structure

-• treating infections present in the mouth such as failed root canals, cavitations and periodontal disease
+• Treating infections present in the mouth such as failed root canals, cavitations and periodontal disease

-• diagnosing airway and TMJ problems that can cause poor sleep and head and neck pain
+• Diagnosing airway and TMJ problems that can cause poor sleep and head and neck pain

 • Reducing surgical interventions